2dukes/PROJ_SSI_2122/rsa-public-key/rsa-public-key-encryption-signature.md

 Signature matches!
 ```

 We can observe that the first output ("Signature Verification") gives us the message that was signed but is padded.
-To only filter the 256 bits of the `sha256sum` we used the `BN_mask_bits` function that will truncate the hash value.
+To fetch the 256 bits of the `sha256sum` we used the `BN_mask_bits` function that will truncate the hash value.
 We can then see that the signature is valid, as the hash of the server's certificate is indeed the same as obtained.